uhLeeshUh/Andala/README.md

 * Figure out a script that selects DOM elements based on their relation to (1) the focal line and (2) the moused over cell

 -------
+#NOTES:
+* Include a button for "done", aka grid lines of all blank cells go away
+* Somehow highlight the axis of symmetry as user is drawing, and it goes away when user selects a new axis or clicks the done button
+* Maybe can add on filters at the end?

 * Finalize needed component hierarchy
 * Develop gameplan for how to render symmetric cells upon mousing over the first in a symmetric pair